ElliottOReilly-LIN/Docker_Practice/README.md

 # Docker_Practice
-A repo for setting up and learning to implement containerisation with Dock and and Azure DevOps CI/CD
+A repo for setting up and learning to implement containerisation with Docker and and Azure DevOps CI/CD